In the days since Woods won The Players Championship, the dispute has shifted from players to volunteer marshals.

 None of this had any bearing on the outcome, and there were no rules violation.

 But it became testy when Sports Illustrated quoted two marshals as saying they told Woods no such thing.
 One of them was John North, the head marshal for that section of the golf course.
 He told the magazine, "Nothing was said to us and we certainly said nothing to him.
-I was disappointed to hear him make those remarks.
-We're there to help the players and enhance the experience of the fans.
-He was saying what was good for him.
-It lacked character."

 The Florida Times-Union, however, quoted two marshals as saying there was communication between Woods and volunteers.